deigote/Scripts/README.md

 # Scripts

 This project contains a collection of some utility scripts that I have developed along the time.
-Below you can find a description of each one.

-## Some script
+Each script contains a tiny usage description